SnowyMouse/chimera/README.md

 **Usage:** `chimera_language [en/es]`

 #### Model detail
-Change the model detail.
-Higher values increase LODs.
-This will not make models extra detailed.
-Instead, it will change the threshold for when higher LODs appear.
-Extremely high values will cause the aforementioned "4K headless chief" glitch, except at any vertical resolution this time.
+Force highest LOD level for all models.
+The exception being the cryotube model which will always scale by 480p regardless of this to prevent the afformentioned "4K headless chief" glitch.

-**Usage:** `chimera_model_detail [detail]`
+**Usage:** `chimera_model_detail [true/false]`

 #### Mouse sensitivity
 Set the mouse sensitivity.
 This is more granular than using Halo's settings.
 It